 Ron Kramer finished his Michigan athletic career with 9 varsity letters. – 3 each in football, basketball and track and field.
 He led the Michigan basketball team in scoring in his last two years.
 Kramer basically did it all at Michigan and he did it very well.
 Of course, his number was retired when he left the program in 1956.

-Ronald J. Kramer was a “one of a kind” player at Michigan.
+Ronald J. Kramer was a special player at Michigan.
 He was a force on offense, defense and special teams.
-He did a lot for the Wolverine football program and was the “first” to do some important things at Michigan:
+He did a lot for the Wolverine football program.

 · I am 99% certain that Ron Kramer was the first Wolverine to block two punts in the same game.
 He accomplished this unique feat during a 33-7 victory over Michigan State on November 13, 1954.